 In order to modify child support in Pennsylvania, you must file a Petition for Modification of an Existing Order.
 Montgomery County allows parents to file a petition online, but you will want to have your case reviewed by a skilled family law attorney first.
 These forms can be intimidating at first, and you will want to ensure you have clearly laid out your reasons for requesting a modification.

 - Pay cuts

 If you lost your job due to COVID-19, you may have a strong case for modifying your child support payments.
 The courts may not completely absolve the child support order but may lower the payment amounts to account for the needs of your child and your current income.
 To ensure they consider every factor, you will want to keep a detailed list of all of your expenses and any additional resources you may have contributed towards the care of your child, including groceries, meals, or other additional expenses you paid for due to the pandemic.

 The legal process surrounding modifying child support payments can be difficult to navigate if you do not have a good relationship with the other parent or are not aware of every guideline.
 That is why, if you need to modify your child support payments due to employment, you should not hesitate to reach out to a well-regarded and knowledgeable family law firm.
-Call the Law Offices of Sheryl R. Rentz, P.C. toll-free at (866) 290-9292 and speak to an experienced Montgomery County family law attorney about your situation.
+Call the Law Offices of Sheryl R. Rentz, P.C. at (610) 645-0100 and speak to an experienced Montgomery County family law attorney about your situation.